yan5xu/deepseek-diagrams-extension/README.md

 npm run build
 ```

 Open [Chrome Extensions](chrome://extensions), choose 'Load Unpacked' and select the `./dist` folder.
-Now open https://chat.openai.com/ and enter a prompt such as:
+Now open https://chat.openai.com/ or https://chat.deepseek.com/ and enter a prompt such as:

 > Use mermaid.js to create a sequence diagram showing how state can be persisted for a chrome extension, and how state can be passed between files.